lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 Content-Security-Policy: script-src 'self' https://apis.google.com 'unsafe-inline'
 ```

-A full list of supported directives can be found on the [CSP policy directives page on MDN](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/CSP_policy_directives) but let's cover some othert common options and their values.
+A full list of supported directives can be found on the [CSP policy directives page on MDN](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/CSP_policy_directives) but let's cover some other common options and their values.

 * *default-src* - where a directive doesn't have a value, it defaults to an open, non-restricting configuration.
 It's safer to set a default for all of the un-configured options and this is the purpose of the *default-src* directive.
 * *script-src* - a directive to set which locations we allow to load or execute JavaScript sources from.
 If it's set to a value of *'self'* then no inline JavaScript tags are allowed, such as `<script>`, and only sources from our own domain.